baccarani/service-virtualization-1.0/README.md

 </p>

-View the YouTube Video at https://youtu.be/XGZdic48SAc.
+Watch the YouTube Video at https://youtu.be/XGZdic48SAc.